DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 ## b) Horizontal Insertion

  * Place cabled board in the basket such that it lies at the bottom of the basket as flat as possible.
 Use velcro to tie off the big blue cable to the basket handle such that the test board is stable horizontally at the bottom of the basket.
+ * Check connections at DAQ computer, power supply and function generator as described above.

 # 3) Check ADC functionality and stability in the warm: